Personal Taxation 2018/19

 |– Higher rate taxpayer||500||500|

-- The BRB and additonal rate threshold are extended by the grossed-up equivalent of personal pension contributions and Gift Aid donations paid by the taxpayer in the tax year, or treated as paid in the tax year.
+- The BRB (Scotland: intermediate rate band) and additional rate threshold are extended by the grossed-up equivalent of personal pension contributions and Gift Aid donations paid by the taxpayer in the tax year, or treated as paid in the tax year.

 - Taxable income usually uses up the rate bands in the following order:

 - G ‘general income’ (employment, pensions, business profits, rent)

 - D ‘dividends’ (distributions from companies/most unit trusts)